Our change management guidelines.Download Now

 Phase 1: Awareness

-In this example, let’s begin by getting Awareness.
+Start by preparing for change.
 We might already know that employees don’t like completing leave requests, because their managers haven’t required them to do it in the past.
 They also don’t see how it’s helpful to the business to do it far in advance, and they think it is their right to take leave whenever they want.

 Phase 2: Desire and Knowledge

-For example: let’s create a Desire to support the change.
-The CEO could simply send an email to all employees explaining that booking leave in advance isn’t just helpful to the company.
+Let’s create a Desire to support the change.
+Your CEO could simply send an email to all employees explaining that booking leave in advance isn’t just helpful to the company.
 It also helps plan when to have important company meetings and make sure there are always the right numbers of people available to serve customers.
 It’s also important for people’s mental health and wellbeing that they take all their leave.

 They could share Knowledge about the importance of encouraging staff to take annual leave.
 Point out that the average employee takes just 62% of their allowance in the UK, this is bad because it costs the country around £77.5 billion a year in lost productivity due to mental and physical ill-health, often caused by stress.